josephclaytonhansen/c-sharp-challenges/README.md

 ### Challenge 1
 Get a hot dog order from the user: give them three options to enter a topping, then print “Here is your hot dog.
 It has: (toppings).”

+**BONUS**: Put “and” before the last topping and put a period at the end of the toppings.

 ### Challenge 2
 Get a number from the user and use it to print that many significant digits of pi (i.e., user says “3”, print “3.141”)
 <details>